EMBRACE THE CHALLENGE

 - Mathematical modeling

-Check out where some of our recent mathematics graduates have ended up: software developer at EPIC Systems in Madison, Wis.; senior personal banker at Huntington Bank; high school and middle school math teachers at school districts in Ohio, Texas, South Carolina, Illinois, West Virginia, North Carolina, Colorado, Cameroon (Africa) and Peru.
+Check out where some of our recent mathematics graduates have ended up: Ph.D. students in mathematics, physics and engineering; software developers; high school and middle school math teachers at school districts in Ohio, Texas, South Carolina, Illinois, West Virginia, North Carolina, Colorado, Cameroon (Africa) and Peru.

 525 South Main Street